zabereznikova/docs.de-de/docs/framework/unmanaged-api/metadata/imetadatatables-getguid-method.md

 ## <a name="parameters"></a>Parameter
  `ixGuid`
- [in] Der Index der Zeile aus der die GUID abgerufen werden soll.
+ [in] The index of the row from which to get the GUID.

  `ppGuid`
- [out] Ein Zeiger auf einen Zeiger auf die GUID.
+ [out] A pointer to a pointer to the GUID.

 ## <a name="remarks"></a>Hinweise
- Die Verwendung von dieser Methode wird nicht empfohlen, da es keine konsistente Ergebnisse zurückgibt.
-Informationen über den GUID-Tabelle finden Sie unter der Common Language Infrastructure (CLI)-Dokumentation, insbesondere "Partition II: Metadatendefinition and Semantics".
+ We do not recommend the use of this method, because it does not return consistent results.
+For information about the GUID table, see the Common Language Infrastructure (CLI) documentation, especially "Partition II: Metadata Definition and Semantics".
 Die Dokumentation ist online verfügbar.
 Sie finden sie unter [ECMA C# and Common Language Infrastructure Standards (Standards von ECMA C# und Common Language Infrastructure)](https://go.microsoft.com/fwlink/?LinkID=99212) auf MSDN und [Standard ECMA-335 - Common Language Infrastructure (CLI) (Standard ECMA-335 – Common Language Infrastructure (CLI))](https://go.microsoft.com/fwlink/?LinkID=65552) auf der Ecma International-Website.

 ## <a name="requirements"></a>Anforderungen
- **Plattformen:** Weitere Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).
+ **Plattformen:** Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).

  **Header:** Cor.h

- **Bibliothek:** Als Ressource in MsCorEE.dll verwendet
+ **Library:** Used as a resource in MsCorEE.dll

  **.NET Framework-Versionen:** [!INCLUDE[net_current_v10plus](../../../../includes/net-current-v10plus-md.md)]